Dyan-Dev/dyan/README.md

 This is an early-stage project in active development.

-- ✅ Currently supports: **GET requests**
-- 🚧 Coming soon: Support for POST, PUT, DELETE, and more
+- ✅ Supports: GET, POST, PUT, DELETE
-- 💡 We'd love your feedback and help shaping the roadmap!
+- ✨ JavaScript logic + runtime
+- 🧪 Input/output testing panel
+- ⏳ Python support coming soon
+- 💬 Community contributions welcome!

 ---

 ## 🤝 Contributing

-We welcome issues, ideas, and contributions from the community!
+We welcome issues, feature ideas, and PRs from the community.

-> **Note:** The current version is limited to GET endpoints.
-If you'd like to help extend functionality (POST, PUT, DELETE, etc.), feel free to open a PR or issue.
+Start with [`good first issue`](https://github.com/dyan-dev/dyan/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) tags or join our [Discord](https://discord.gg/ZQ4pKRA7) to chat and collaborate.

 ---